19hours/sg-statutes/Acts/Termination of Pregnancy Act.md

 [12

-[32/80]

 ## LEGISLATIVE HISTORY

 Termination of Pregnancy Act

 (CHAPTER 324)

 This Legislative History is provided for the convenience of users of the Termination of Pregnancy Act.
-It is not part of this Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|